Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning: Proofs for Section

 \subsection{Stability Proof}

 In this subsection, we prove Thm.~\ref{thm-1} on the boundedness of the iterates $\{x_n\}$.
-Employing the method introduced by Borkar and Meyn \cite{BoM00} and recounted in the book by Borkar \cite[Chap.\ 4.2]{Bor23}, we study scaled iterates and relate their asymptotic behavior to solutions of specific limiting ODEs involving the function $h_\infty$.
-Our proof follows a structure similar to the stability analysis in \cite[Chap.\ 4.2]{Bor23} for synchronous algorithms and is divided into two sets of intermediate results.
-The first group, presented in Sec.~\ref{sec-stab-prf1}, shows how scaled iterates progressively `track' solutions of ODEs with corresponding scaled functions $h_c$.
-The second group, in Sec.~\ref{sec-stab-prf2}, establishes a stability-related solution property for these ODEs as the scale factor $c$ tends to infinity.
-With these results in place, our proof then concludes similarly to the approach in \cite[Chap.\ 4.2]{Bor23}.
+Following the method of Borkar and Meyn \cite{BoM00}, as presented in \cite[Chap.\ 4.2]{Bor23}, we analyze scaled iterates and relate their asymptotic behavior to solutions of certain limiting ODEs involving the function $h_\infty$.
+Our proof parallels the stability analysis in \cite[Chap.\ 4.2]{Bor23} for synchronous algorithms and is organized into two groups of intermediate results.
+The first group (Sec.~\ref{sec-stab-prf1}) shows how scaled iterates progressively `track' ODE solutions associated with corresponding scaled functions $h_c$, where we employ stopping arguments to construct auxiliary processes for the asynchronous setting.
+The second group (Sec.~\ref{sec-stab-prf2}) establishes a stability-related solution property for these ODEs as the scale factor $c$ tends to infinity.
+With these components in place, the proof concludes in a similar manner to \cite[Chap.\ 4.2]{Bor23}.